Conflict Avoidance in Social Navigation -- a Survey: Models

 \subsection{Multiagent Systems}

-Two research communities that have contributed significantly to the study of the problem of social navigation are the multi-robot navigation and graphics communities.
+Two communities that have contributed significantly to the study of social navigation are the multi-robot navigation and graphics communities.
 Both of these communities have proposed different approaches to model the behavior of a crowd.
 The multi-robot community focuses more on safety and feasibility in the real-world, while the graphics community focuses on robustness.
-Due to these different goals, multi-robot work usually comes from the perspective of a single interaction (or only a few) in mind under realistic constraints; while the challenge of crowd modelling is to model interactions between hundreds and thousands of agents simultaneously, though the perception and movement restrictions on those agents tends to not be grounded in the physical constraints that both robots and real people must contend with.
+Multi-robot work usually is based on a few interactions under realistic constraints.
+On the other hand, the challenge of crowd modeling taken on by the graphics community is to model interactions between hundreds and thousands of agents simultaneously.
+However, because the graphics community does not need to implement these systems on real robots, the perception and movement restrictions on those agents tends not to be grounded in the physical constraints that both robots and real people must contend with.

-Many have considered the challenge of multi-robot navigation \citep{yan2013survey}.
-As this is a fertile and active research area that deserves its own survey, we discuss only a few selected publications that have had a significant influence on social navigation. \citet{van2011reciprocal} present the principle of optimal reciprocal collision avoidance (ORCA) that provides a sufficient condition for multiple robots to avoid collisions among one another, and thus can guarantee collision-free navigation. \citet{chen2019crowd} model human-robot and human-human interactions, then infer relative importance through a pooling module via a self-attention mechanism, finally planning motions.
+Many researchers have approached the challenge of multi-robot navigation \citep{yan2013survey}$^{R1,R3}$.
+This is a fertile and active research area that deserves its own survey.
+We discuss only a few selected publications that have had significant influence on social navigation. \citet{van2011reciprocal} present the principle of optimal reciprocal collision avoidance (ORCA), which provides a sufficient condition for multiple robots to avoid collisions among one another, and guarantees collision-free navigation. \citet{chen2019crowd} model human-robot and human-human interactions, then infer the relative importance of learned features through a pooling module via a self-attention mechanism, finally planning motions.

-A branch of multi-robot research was inspired by planning under uncertainty, using Markov Decision Processes (MDPs). \citet{foka2010probabilistic} model hot points of human navigation, a probabilistic prediction of the person's destination.
-In their work, they use a Partially Observable MDP (POMDP) solved online at each time step to determine which actions the robot actually performs. \citet{bandyopadhyay2013intention} specifically model human intention with Mixed Observability MDP (MOMDP) and then plan the motion of a robot in this setting.
+Another branch of multi-robot research focuses on planning under uncertainty, and leverages Markov Decision Processes (MDPs). \citet{foka2010probabilistic} model a probabilistic prediction of people's destinations.
+They use a Partially Observable MDP (POMDP) solved online at each time step to determine which actions the robot actually performs. \citet{gupta2022intention} recently presented an additional POMDP model for intention-aware navigation in crowds, where the model can address decisions related both to the robot's speed and its heading. \citet{bandyopadhyay2013intention} model human intention with a Mixed Observability MDP (MOMDP), then plan the motion of a robot leveraging this model.